spuder/OpenSpool/README.md

 ![](./images/PrinterSettings.png)

 After changing these 3 settings, you will need to reboot the ESP32.
-Upon successful connection to the 3d printer, you will observe a checkmark next to MQTT in the web interface, and a blue LED will illuminate next to the USB port.
+Upon successful connection to the 3d printer, you will observe a checkmark next to MQTT in the web interface.

 ![](./images/WebInterface1.png)